Elleo/petition_generator/README.md

 ## Generating output

-To generate your own output you can download a checkpoint from the releases section and unpack it in the project directory, or train yourself (see below)
+To generate your own output you can download a pretrained checkpoint from the [releases section](https://github.com/Elleo/petition_generator/releases) and unpack it in the project directory, or train yourself (see below)

 Install the requirements by running `pip3 install -r requirements.txt`